GG-Muniz/FlavorLab/backend/scripts/README.md

-# FlavorLab Scripts
+# HealthLab Scripts

-This directory contains utility scripts for FlavorLab backend development and maintenance.
+This directory contains utility scripts for HealthLab backend development and maintenance.

 ## Scripts Overview